laravel/docs/validation.md

         ];
     }

-<a name="customizing-attributes"></a>
+<a name="customizing-the-validation-attributes"></a>
 ### Customizing The Validation Attributes

-You may customize the validation attributes used by the form request by overriding the `attributes` method.
+If you would like the `:attribute` portion of your validation message to be replaced with a custom attribute name, you may specify the custom names by overriding the `attributes` method.
 This method should return an array of attribute / name pairs:

     /**
      * Get custom attributes for validator errors.